About arc42

 7.3.
 Conclusion

-The Deployment View provides a detailed overview of how the WIChat application will be deployed across different environments and infrastructure components.
+The Deployment View provides a detailed overview of how the WiChat application will be deployed across different environments and infrastructure components.
 It ensures that the system meets the quality goal of scalability while supporting efficient development and deployment processes.

 8. Cross-cutting Concepts